jack-kerouac/betterplace_apidocs/sections/client_details.md

 **For [betterplace.org clients](../README.md#client-api) only:**

 Some client-statistics for a betterplace.org client.
+All results are cached for 15 minutes.

 ## Input Parameter